Mucin-1

 Mucin-1 (MUC-1) is a heterodimer transmembrane protein of the mucin family encoded in humans by the MUC1 gene.
 It is cleaved into two chains: mucin-1 subunit alpha (MUC1-NT; MUC1-alpha) and mucin-1 subunit beta (MUC-CT; MUC1-beta).
 These subunits differ in size due to proteolytic cleavage of the translated precursor protein in the endoplasmic reticulum.
 The larger subunit of MUC-1 is characterized by numerous O-glycosylated bonds and a terminal sialic acid, creating a net negative charge on MUC-1.
 The smaller subunit contains a juxtamembrane region of the extracellular area, a transmembrane domain, and the cytoplasmic tail.
 The extracellular domain of MUC-1 is composed of 20 identical amino acid tandem repeats (TR).
 Each tandem repeat contains two serine and three threonine amino acid residues, providing five sites for potential O-glycosylation.
 MUC-1 protein is estimated to weigh 120 to 225 kDA.

 The N-terminus of MUC-1 (MUC-1 N) contains variable number tandem repeats (VNTRs) of (PDTRPAPGSTAP PAHGVTSA).
-VNTR provides sites for glycosylation on proline, serine and threonine residues.
+VNTR provides sites for glycosylation on serine and threonine residues.
 The peptide backbone exhibits glycosidic bonds between serine and threonine within MUC-1 N. Within the cytoplasmic tail of MUC-1, multiple phosphorylation sites exist due to the presence of threonine, tyrosine and serine amino acid residues.
 Alterations to the cytoplasmic tail may affect movement through the Golgi apparatus, thus affecting glycosylation of the tandem repeat domains of MUC-1.
 The C-terminus of MUC-1 (MUC-1 C) is short—the majority of weight comes from N-glycosylation.
 Research has shown that the C-terminus is linked to the development of inflammation and cancer.

 MUC-1 is located in the apical membrane on simple epithelial cell surfaces.
 These cells are found in the human kidney, gallbladder, stomach, lung, pancreas, mammary gland, and the female reproductive tract.
 MUC-1 is removed from the membrane by endocytosis, internalized, re-glycosylated and recycled to the cell membrane.